ajdeans84/election-analysis/README.md

 - The winner of this election was:
     - Diana DeGette, with 272892 votes, or 73.8% of the total votes.

-A more visual representation of the results;
+When ran, the code gives us this output;

   ![results](election_results.png)

 ## Summary
-Our code is already fairly versatile and can be adapted for use for other elections with minimal modifications.
+The code is already fairly versatile and can be adapted for use for other elections with minimal modifications.
 Instead of listing out the candidates or counties, our code runs through the rows in the data source file and finds each unique entry and creates a list of them.
 For this reason, this code can easily be applied to other elections, including ones with more or less candidates or counties.

-However, the code is written assuming that the data will be organized in the same way for each data source file - namely, the candidates being listed in the third column and counties listed in the second column.
+However, this code is written assuming that the data will be organized in the same way for each data source file - namely, the candidates being listed in the third column and counties listed in the second column.
 In order to prevent the code creating an issue for other elections, we can set a variable such as column_number and the user can input which column number the candidate or county name appears in.
 Then, we can use this variable and run row[column_number - 1] to find the data in the relevant column.
 Otherwise, the code will only search the second and third columns for county and candidate, which may not be appearing in the same cells.

 Current code;
 ```